Psychopoulet/node-pluginsmanager-plugin/documentation/Server.md

 #### protected

+> Please note the fact that "_initWorkSpace" and "_releaseWorkSpace" method MUST be re-writted in Mediator class, and not in MediatorUser childs.

 #### public

-> Please note the fact that "init" and "release" methods should not be re-writted
+> Please note the fact that "init" and "release" method MUST NOT be re-writted.
+Each child has is own init logic.

 ### Events